f5devcentral/f5-agility-labs-xc/docs/class3/lab1.rst

    :align: center

 Please name the service policy *custom-header*, take note of the Server Selections.
 You can make a policies based on all servers, host headers, or tags.
-Notice the options in the dropdown. (add link for options) We will select *Custom Rule List*
+Notice the options in the dropdown, but for the lab you will use **Server Name**.
+Please add your unique load balancer name.We will select *Custom Rule List*

 .. image:: _static/svc-pol-custom.png
    :scale: 30%